mvangin/reactBookLibrary/README.md

-Used React and local storage to create a booklibrary.
-Published to github pages at: https://mvangin.github.io/reactBookLibrary/
+Used React and Firebase to create book library that different users are able to create accounts for and save data on Firebase server.
+Published using Firehosting at: https://booklibrary-cp.web.app/bookList